 There were 19 requests to change the Planned Land Use Map received from community members and property owners during the public comment period and each were presented to the Steering Committee and applicable District Project Review Committees.
-There were also requests submitted after the committee met, which are noted as being "late land use change requests."
+There were also requests submitted after these committees met, which are noted as being "late" land use change requests.

-Exhibit N contains the list of requests and the recommendations provided by the Steering Committee, District Project Review Committees, and staff, or - for the late requests - a high-level consistency analysis provided by staff.
-Approved requests will be incorporated into the proposed Plan Amendment, which will allow for additional environmental analysis.
+Exhibit N contains the list of requests and the recommendations provided by the Steering Committee, District Project Review Committees, Planning Commission and staff, or - for the late requests - applicable recommendations by Planning Commission and/or staff.
+Approved requests will be incorporated into the proposed follow-up Plan Amendment, which will allow for additional environmental analysis.

-The Planning Commission has the following options for responding to these requests:
+The City Council has the following options for responding to these requests:

-1. Recommend approval of staff's recommendations to be included in the Plan Amendment.

-- 2. Recommend approval with modifications, adding to or removing from staff's recommendations; or - 3.
-Recommend denial, resulting in none of the requests being included in the Plan Amendment
+- 1. Approve staff's recommendations to be included in the Plan Amendment; or - 2.
+Approve with modifications, adding to or removing from staff's recommendations; or - 3.
+Deny all requests and eliminating the need for a follow-up Plan Amendment